CK Travels

 Address: G-A-Y, 30 Old Compton Street, Soho, London W1D 4UR; G-A-Y Late; 5 Goslett Yard, London WC2H 0EA

-17. See Aladdin at The Prince Edward Theatre
+18. See a show at Soho’s Prince Edward Theatre

-From Soho to Agrabah….one of London’s longest running musicals in the same venue, catch Aladdin (if he isn’t in his lamp) at the Prince Edward Theatre on Old Compton Street.
+From Soho to Agrabah….until recently, you could catch Aladdin (if he isn’t in his lamp) at the Prince Edward Theatre on Old Compton Street.

-Right in the very centre of Soho, this also means you can easily do pre or post theatre drinks or dinner.
+Right in the centre of Soho on Old Compton Street, this also means you can easily do pre or post theatre drinks or dinner.
 Many Soho restaurants have theatre dining offers if you show proof of your theatre tickets for that night.

 Address: The Prince Edward Theatre, Old Compton Street, London W1D 4HS